 - Title Page, including authors’ names and affiliations as well as the complete address of corresponding author.

 - Text of paper (Introduction, Body, Conclusions)

 - List of Figure Captions

 - Figures, with captions below each figure – high resolution figure files are not required for the peer review process but may be requested if there are legibility concerns.
 If the paper is accepted for publication, high resolution files will be required.

 - Electronic Supplement (optional) – Authors are encouraged to submit supplemental digital material that will accompany papers.
 Authors are encouraged to include “supplement” in their file names.
 See Electronic Supplement Guidelines for further instructions.
-If your paper has an electronic supplement, include citations for this material in the text (i.e. “for a complete list of earthquakes, see Table S4 in the electronic supplement to this article.”)
+If your paper has an electronic supplement, include citations for this material in the text (i.e., “for a complete list of earthquakes, see Table S4 in the electronic supplement to this article.”)

 For Revised Papers, the following items are required, in addition to the items above:

-- Annotated Manuscript (for Revised Papers) – include a marked-up (Word) or otherwise highlighted version of your manuscript showing the changes that have been made in the revised version of the manuscript.
-Upload this file under the “Annotated Manuscript” category
+- Annotated Manuscript (for Revised Papers) – include a marked-up or otherwise highlighted version of your manuscript showing the changes that have been made in the revised version of the manuscript.
+Upload this file under the “Annotated Manuscript” category.

 - Seismograms used in this study were collected as part of the Central Kansas Lithospheric Experiment using PASSCAL instruments.
 Data can be obtained from the IRIS Data Management Center at www.iris.edu (last accessed August 2003).

 - Well logs were provided by Central Oil Company and are proprietary.
 They cannot be released to the public.